VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ```

-Now, run the application, zoom out the camera, and press the **Space** key.
-Watch as new cubes spawn and your FPS stretches to the limit! 🚀 You can still use the left mouse button to apply forces to the cubes and the capsule, but that's getting a bit old, right? 🥱
+Now, run the application, zoom out the camera to view the entire ground, and press the **Space** key.
+Watch as new cubes spawn, pushing your FPS to its limits! 🚀 You can still use the left mouse button to apply forces to the cubes and the capsule, but that’s getting a bit old, isn’t it? 🥱

 Let's spice things up with more mouse interaction, this time using the **middle mouse button**.
 Add the following code inside the `Update()` method, just below the line `if (camera == null || simulation == null || !game.Input.HasMouse) return;`: